 Tennis Elbow

-Officially known as lateral epicondylitis, this common condition results in pain and inflammation within the tendons of the elbow.
+Officially known as lateral epicondylitis, tennis elbow is a common condition that results in pain and inflammation within the tendons of the elbow.
 The symptoms include pain when bending or lifting the arm, difficulty straightening the arm, pain that radiates between the arm and the wrist, or a loss of arm strength or grip.

 What causes tennis elbow?